 - Velma kills her sister and husband when she finds them in bed together.

 - A rich heiress kills her husband and the two women he was having a threesome with.

-- The main plot of Pagliacci, when Canio discovers his wife Nedda is having an affair, he kills her and her lover on stage in the middle of a performance.
-The audience initially thinks Canios declaration that he is no longer Pagliaccio all part of the show but when he stabs Nedda, they realize its real.
+- Pagliacci: When Canio discovers his wife Nedda is having an affair, he kills her and her lover on stage in the middle of an In-Universe performance.
+The audience initially thinks Canio's declaration that he is no longer Pagliaccio all part of the show but when he stabs Nedda, they realize it's real.